aws-samples/eks-workshop/content/intermediate/201_resource_management/pod-priority.md

 ---
 title: "Pod Priority and Preemption"
-date: 2020-06-22T00:00:00-03:00
+date: 2021-11-10T00:00:00-03:00
 weight: 13
 draft: false
 ---

 Pod Priority is used to apply importance of a pod relative to other pods.
-In this section we will create two `PriorityClasses` and watch the interaction of pods.
+In this section we will create two `PriorityClass` objects and watch the interaction of pods.

 ### Create PriorityClass

-We will create two `PriorityClass`, **low-priority** and **high-priority**.
+We will create two `PriorityClass` objects, **low-priority** and **high-priority**.

 ```
 cat <<EoF > ~/environment/resource-management/high-priority-class.yml